davidxxxcc/EthereumBasic/get-start-sith-solidity.md

 From a contract you get the value with the opcode CALLVALUE \(0x34\), section H.2 "Instruction Set", table "30s Environmental Information".

+`msg.value`is the amount of ETH sent to a`payablepublic`method in a contract.

+`this.balance`is the amount of ETH stored in the contract.